apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>preCondition if it meets the requirements to run the job for the operation.</p>
+<p>Specifies the preconditions that must be met to run the job for the operation.</p>
 </td>
 </tr>
 </table>